 The PHY-CCARESET.request primitive shall be issued at the end of the PPDU if the PPDU is an HE SU PPDU or an HE ER SU PPDU and the RXVECTOR parameter SPATIAL_REUSE indicates SR_DELAY.

+NOTE 1 – A STA sets the TXVECTOR parameter SPATIAL_REUSE to SR_DELAY in a PPDU if it allows OBSS_PD-based spatial reuse operation, but only after the end of the PPDU. (#21483)

-NOTE—An AP can get protection equivalent to SR_DELAY by transmitting the Trigger frame in a non-HT PPDU or HT PPDU with the TXVECTOR parameter AGGREGATION set to 0 instead of in a VHT PPDU.(#15375)
+NOTE 2 —An AP can get protection equivalent to SR_DELAY by transmitting the Trigger frame in a non-HT PPDU or HT PPDU with the TXVECTOR parameter AGGREGATION set to 0 instead of in a VHT PPDU.(#15375)

 If the PHY-CCARESET.request primitive is issued before the end of the received PPDU, and a TXOP is initiated within the duration of the received PPDU, then the TXOP and the duration of the transmitted PPDU within that TXOP shall be limited to the duration of the received PPDU if the received PPDU is an HE MU PPDU and the RXVECTOR parameter SPATIAL_REUSE indicates SR_RESTRICTED.

+NOTE 3 – A STA sets the TXVECTOR parameter SPATIAL_REUSE to SR_RESTRICTED in a PPDU if it allows OBSS_PD-based spatial reuse operation, but only before the end of the PPDU. (#21484)

 (#15705, #15708)A STA that ignores a PPDU following the procedure described in this subclause is deemed to perform non-SRG OBSS PD-based spatial reuse.

 General operation with SRG OBSS PD level